Arbab-Mustafa/Filtering_Searching-Component/README.md

 This React component allows for searching, filtering, and rendering event data.

 First Version:
-Data is sourced from the Webflow website API.
+Data is sourced from the Webflow website API..

 Second Version:
 We created our own MongoDB database to store the data.